 Similar considerations apply to type-parametrized tests.
 If necessary, specific rules for type-parametrized tests will be added here.

-- All gtests (not only from the WAS components) are linked into libxul-gtest, which requires names to be unique within that large scope.
+All gtests (not only from the WAS components) are linked into libxul-gtest, which requires names to be unique within that large scope.
 In addition, it should be clear from the test name (e.g. in the test execution log) in what source file (or at least which directory) the test code can be found.
 Optimally, test names should be structured hierarchically to allow easy selection of groups of tests for execution.
 However, gtest has some restrictions that do not allow that completely.
-The guidelines try to accomodate for these as far as possible.
+The guidelines try to accommodate for these as far as possible.
 Note that gtest recommends not to use underscores in test names in general, because this may lead to reserved names and naming conflicts, but the rules stated here should avoid that.
-In case of any problems arising, we can evolve the rules to accomodate for that.
+In case of any problems arising, we can evolve the rules to accommodate for that.

 The Google C++ Code Style on auto